fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/multi-journal-entries.md

 - Offer flexibility for businesses operating in multiple currencies
 </details>

-## Key features of Multi Journal entries
+## Key Features of Multi Journal Entries

 Understanding the main features of Multi Journal entries can help you leverage this tool effectively: